 The Actions then are the most important part.
-This is where you describe what you did and help the panel understand you thinking.
-What were you doing and why.
-Who did you engage.
+This is where you describe what you did in order to help the panel understand your thinking.
+What were you doing and why?
+Who did you engage?
 This will usually run to about 5-6 sentences depending on the complexity.

 The result is the outcome and it can be used to nicely sum up the impact of your actions.
-However, again with longer-term strategic examples this can be difficult to summaries.
-But we wanted just illustrated that a positive change took place based on what you did.
-Be careful about happy endings however as if there are not true to life and you perhaps embellish in some way certain interview boards can be very adept at spotting this.
+However, again with longer-term strategic examples this can be difficult to summarise.
+However, with simplier examples we want to just illustrate how a positive change took place based on what you did.
+Be careful about happy endings however as if there are not true to life and you perhaps embellish in some way, certain interview boards can be very adept at spotting this.
 Don’t get too carried away.

 Be sure to remember that interview panels consist of human beings with attention spans that will be tested during a full day of interview questions.
-If you make their job easier for them and give them information in a direct and structured, they will appreciate it.
-And these are the people we ultimately want to keep as happy as possible so as they make a decision that favours you.
+If you make their job easier for them and give them information in a direct and structured way, they will appreciate it.
+And remember, these are the people we want to keep as happy as possible.

 As a professional coach, mentor and facilitator Ciaran has a passionate interest in developing competencies at all workplace levels but particularly in first-line and mid-level managers.
 His well-developed skills in coaching and his unique approach gains the confidence of clients and supports them towards significant development.